znields/search-queue/README.md

 The 'Import' button is used to display a popup that allows the user to quickly import searches.
 The searches should be entered into the text box separated by new lines.

-#### Save

-The 'Save' button is used to save all user input, including the prepend phrase, the appended phrase, and all added searches.

 #### Clear

-The 'Clear' button is used to clear all entered searches.
-Note that this button does not clear the prepend and append phrases.
+The 'Clear' button is used to clear all entered searches and the appended and prepended phrases.

 #### + Add Search